 As a final part of your program you will complete an internship at a company or organization of your choice.
 The Twin Cities is home to many Fortune 500 companies such as General Mills and Medtronic, as well as nonprofit organizations and government agencies.

 Complete an internship in London or study organizational change in New Zealand or one of numerous other programs through one of the Learning Abroad Center's sponsored programs.
-Additional opportunities exist through the Higher Education Consortium on Urban Affairs (HECUA) and the National Student Exchange (NSE).
+Additional opportunities exist through the National Student Exchange (NSE).
 The University of Minnesota has 300 programs in over 80 countries and offers a variety of short-term, semester, or yearlong options.

 CEHD's Career Services office meets you where you are in your career exploration.
 Career counselors guide you from orientation through graduation, providing resources and opportunities that will help you throughout your career.
 Career services include individual appointments, workshops on topics such as interviewing and networking, and employer events specific to your major.